Pressure Chief

 Pressure Chief is the fifth studio album by American band Cake.
 It was released on October 5, 2004, pushed back from its original August release date.
 It was produced by the band and recorded in a converted house in Sacramento.
-The lead single, "No Phone" peaked at #13 on the U.S. Billboard Modern Rock Tracks chart.
+The lead single, "No Phone" peaked at No. 13 on the U.S. Billboard Modern Rock Tracks chart.
 The second single "Carbon Monoxide" garnered some airplay but failed to crack the Modern Rock Tracks top 40.
 The album was the band's second and last record under Columbia Records.

+Release

 The songs "She'll Hang the Baskets" and "Tougher Than It Is" were both originally written for Cake's 1998 record Prolonging the Magic.
 A bonus disc, Extra Value, was included in limited pre-orders of Pressure Chief.

 On its opening week, Pressure Chief sold about 46,000 copies, debuting and peaking at number 17 on the Billboard 200.
-However, it fell to #55 the following week.
+However, it fell to No. 55 the following week.
 By the next month, the album had only sold 91,478 copies.

 Critical reception

 Pressure Chief was met with "mixed or average" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 52 based on 8 reviews.

 In a review for AllMusic, Johnny Loftus wrote: "Pressure Chief marks Cake's tenth year with a set of sardonic, engaging alternative pop that shows the Sacramento band's economical sound unwilted after all these years."
-Matt Weir of Tiny Mix Tapes gave a three-and-a-half stars out of five, calling the release the "weakest effort" by the band."
+Matt Weir of Tiny Mix Tapes gave a three-and-a-half stars out of five, calling the release the "weakest effort" by the band.
+According to AllMusic, the song "No Phone" declaims "the encroachment of technology".